omkarcloud/google-maps-scraper/README.md

 ---

-> **Disclaimer:** This Google Maps Scraper is provided for educational and research purposes only.
-By using it, you agree to comply with local and international laws regarding data scraping and privacy.
-For any concerns, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).

----

 Google Maps Extractor helps you get leads from Google Maps.

 Loved by business owners and developers — the Most Popular Google Maps Scraper App on GitHub, with 2.8K+ stars.